nerdishbynature/nerdishbynature.github.io/_posts/2015-05-28-devops-introduction.md

 category: post
 ---

-*DevOps* — You may have read this term in various links on HackerNews, job offers or conversations in your company and so did I. The sad thing is that I couldn't relate to the term and took it as a job title which combined development work and operations tasks in one person, but then @bjoernrochel introduced me to the book [The Phoenix project](http://www.amazon.com/The-Phoenix-Project-Helping-Business/dp/0988262592).
+*DevOps* — You may have read this term in various links on HackerNews, job offers or conversations in your company and so did I. The sad thing is that I couldn't relate to the term and took it as a job title which combined development work and operations tasks in one person, but then a friend introduced me to the book [The Phoenix project](http://www.amazon.com/The-Phoenix-Project-Helping-Business/dp/0988262592).

 ## The Phoenix project